Skip to content

 • Safety Features – Most have comparable features, but check the manufacturer’s safety features before purchasing.

 • Warranty – This is pretty telling.
 Battleborn has a very good 10-year warranty.
 They back up their batteries.
-Check the warranties and read the fine print on the manufacturer’s sites before you purchase.
+Check the warranties and read the print on the manufacturer’s sites before purchasing.

 Battery Choices

 There are a lot of battery choices, and the batteries below are from well-known brands with a reputation for quality and durability.
-I’m often remote, so I need to know I can rely on my battery.
+I’m often remote, so I must know I can rely on my battery.
 The batteries below will not let you down when you need them.

 1. BattleBorn